 Sometimes, you need to hire workers who aren’t employees to complete certain tasks at your business.
-When you hire independent contractors, you must prepare Forms 1099-MISC so they can accurately file their personal tax returns.
-You also need to submit Form 1096 with the Forms 1099-MISC you send to the IRS.
+When you hire contractors or vendors, you must prepare Forms 1099-NEC or 1099-MISC so they can accurately file their personal tax returns.
+You also need to submit Form 1096 with the Forms 1099 you send to the IRS.

 Learn what IRS Form 1096 is.
 And, get the information you need to know about filing it, like how to get copies, where to send Form 1096, and the 1096 deadline.